 One of the big lessons from the regulatory response to the financial crisis of 2008-09 is that regulators around the world need to do a better job of coordinating their actions – not only what they do, but when they do it.
 Regulators in the US were bold and swift with their response to the crisis.
 European regulators were relatively slow; and Europe and its banks suffered the consequences as their recovery was much slower (and even remains in progress for some).

-Better coordination between regulators means the next global financial crisis might be met with a global regulatory response.
+Better coordination between regulators means the next global financial crisis might be met with an enhanced global regulatory response.